 Spend your long weekend in Bangkok

-Although staying in and binging on Netflix during your long weekend is tempting, there’s a perfect opportunity for an exciting time in Bangkok!
-Cheap and good food, vibrant nightlife, exciting cultural sites, buzzing markets and non-stop fun – Bangkok sounds like a good reason to trade-in a binging session for a weekend adventure.
+Although staying in and binging on Netflix during your long weekend sounds like a splendid idea, it seems like a waste of the perfect opportunity for an exciting time in Bangkok!
+Cheap and good food, vibrant nightlife, exciting cultural sites, buzzing markets and non-stop fun – these are just some of the things your favourite TV series can’t offer.

 What to do in Bangkok: